-As part of NLC's continuing efforts to promote youth participation in local government, municipal officials are encouraged to bring youth (ages 15-18 years old) with them to the 2012 Congress of Cities as youth delegates.
-The conference will be held November 28-December 1, 2012, in Boston, MA.
+As part of NLC's continuing efforts to promote youth participation in local government, municipal officials are encouraged to bring youth (ages 15-18 years old) with them to the 2013 Congress of Cities as youth delegates.
+The conference will be held November 14-16 in Seattle, WA.
 Below is advice for adult chaperones to help youth delegates make the most of their conference experience.

 Youth ages 15-18 years are welcome to attend any and all sessions in the program.
 Please note, however, that the conference does not include a specific "youth track," and the conference program includes only a few sessions designed solely for youth delegates.
 There are a wide variety of workshops that may be of interest to youth (education, youth violence prevention, afterschool, preventing childhood obesity, youth civic engagement, etc.).